 According to the FDIC, there are an estimated 9 million American households that are "unbanked," meaning they do not have a checking or savings account.
 Another 24.5 million households are "underbanked," which means that while they may have a bank account, they are still relying on alternative financial services.
 In Arkansas, the number of unbanked and underbanked are even higher than the national averages.

 The Arkansas Asset Funders Network invites you to join a conversation to collectively change statistics in Arkansas.
 Learn how Southern Bancorp is taking action and engage in a discussion to explore what role you can play.
-David Rothstein from Cities for Financial Empowerment will share successful BankOn initiative strategies Arkansas leaders may consider to help the unbanked and underbanked join the financial mainstream and move toward financial stability, and Lisa Potts from BankOn/Save Up St. Louis will share how powerful parterships between community and financial instutions have helped propel efforts in that region.
+David Rothstein from Cities for Financial Empowerment will share successful BankOn initiative strategies Arkansas leaders may consider to help the unbanked and underbanked join the financial mainstream and move toward financial stability, and Lisa Potts from BankOn/Save Up St. Louis will share how powerful partnerships between community and financial institutions have helped propel efforts in that region.